planetscale/docs/content/docs/psdb/database-links.md

 ---
-title: 'Database links'
+title: 'Database Links'
 ---

 # Database Links

-This document explains the basic ideas behind database links in the PlanetScaleDB context.
+This document explains the basic ideas behind Database Links in the PlanetScaleDB context.

-## What is a database link?
+## What is a Database Link?

-A database link is a PlanetScaleDB database that issues queries against an underlying external MySQL database.
-You can connect to a database link using a [PlanetScaleDB connection string](connecting-to-db) and issue queries to it; PlanetScaleDB will process these queries as if the database were hosted inside PlanetScaleDB, then issue them against your external database and return any results.
+A Database Link allows you to connect to an external database via PlanetScaleDB.
+You can connect to a Database Link using a [PlanetScaleDB connection string](connecting-to-db) and issue queries to it; PlanetScaleDB will process these queries as if the database were hosted inside PlanetScaleDB, then issue them against your external database and return any results.

 ## Why link a database?